 Hall and Woodhouse, Bath.

 Have you ever wondered what an editor actually does?
 Do you know what is the difference is between a structural edit and a copy edit?
 What suggestions might an editor make?
-This workshop is for anyone who writes and wants to know more about the editing process, as Ernest Hemingway said, ‘the only kind of writing is rewriting.’
+This workshop is for anyone who writes and wants to know more about the editing process.
+As Ernest Hemingway said, ‘the only kind of writing is rewriting.’

-If you are self-editing, get tips on the best way to approach your work in order to get it into tip-top shape before sending to an agent, or for self-publishing.
-James Ellis has worked at an Oxford-based literary agency as a submissions reader, offers a portfolio of editorial services and is an author himself.
+If you are self-editing, you’ll get tips on the best way to approach your work in order to get it into tip-top shape before sending to an agent, or for self-publishing.
+James Elli has worked at an Oxford-based literary agency as a submissions reader, offers a portfolio of editorial services and is an author himself.
 Alex and Jude will start the workshop with some simple editing exercises.
-James recently ran a popular session for us on publishing his novel The Wrong Story with the innovative crowd-funding publishing house, Unbound.
+James recently ran a popular session for us on publishing his novel The Wrong Story with the innovative crowd-funding publishing house, Unbound

 You don’t need to have completed a book to enjoy and learn from this workshop.
 And please read our terms and conditions

 This week’s prompt by Alex is a photo of a beach hut.
 Describe someone furnishing it.
 What would they put in it?
 Write a short story about a family on the beach.